What Ecwid does for SEO

 Simple, descriptive, and clean URLs are a basic SEO technique.
 Ecwid automatically generates SEO-friendly URLs for products and categories (from their titles) as well as cart and checkout pages.
 They are easily indexed and read by search engines.
 Here is an example of a product page with a clean URL: https://surfparadise.ecwid.com/Blue-Flannel-p69981208.
 Such URLs are short, meaningful and clean from hashes (“#”) and other parameters like “?”, “&” and “=”, so people and algorithms can easily read them.

-“ALT” is a tag used to explain images to search engines.
-Ecwid creates ALT-tags for images automatically with the same text as the product title:
+“ALT” is a tag used to explain images to search engine robots.
+Ecwid creates ALT-tags for images automatically with the same text as the product title.

 Robots.txt is a text file that shows search engines what pages can be indexed.
 Search engines can index all the product and category pages on Ecwid Instant Sites, but they will not see the cart page or search results.
 These pages should not be indexed as their content is different for every visitor.

 This one doesn’t impact SEO directly, but it makes links shared on social media and messengers more compelling to your potential customers.
 Ecwid generates open graph meta tags for social media sites, so when you share links on Google, Facebook, Twitter (and more) you get a beautiful preview with a title, image, and description for your site.

 Ecwid Instant Site gets indexed automatically, but if you’ve added Ecwid E-Commerce to another website (on WordPress, Wix, or another platform) and you don’t want your Instant Site to duplicate its content, you can hide it from search engines by disabling its indexation in your Ecwid admin, Website → SEO or Overview → Instant Site.